hyperledger/firefly-cardano/README.md

 docker compose watch
 ```

-### Demo application to showcase the Cardano Firefly connector
+### Demo application to showcase the Cardano FireFly connector

 - Export your blockfrost key: